juliangdeveloper/cat-house/docs/cat-house/guides/database-setup.md

 - [ ] Never commit .env files to git
 - [ ] Use ?sslmode=require in production
-- [ ] Store credentials in secrets manager
+- [ ] Store credentials in GitHub Secrets (see CONFIGURATION-GUIDE.md)
-- [ ] Rotate passwords regularly
+- [ ] Rotate passwords regularly and update GitHub Secrets
 - [ ] Enable Neon IP allowlist (if available)

 ## Resources